Read a particle stack

 relion_particles = particle_dataset[0:3]

-Now, we see that the image_stack
+Now, we see that the images

 .